vimaec/Math3D/README.md

 ## System.Math as Extension Functions,

-All of the `System.Math` routines, and additional math routines, are reimplemented in `Ara3D.MathOps` as static extension functions for `float`, `double`, `Vector2`,`Vector3`, `Vector4`, `DVector2`,`DVector3`, and `DVector4`.
+All of the `System.Math` routines, and additional math routines, are reimplemented in [`Ara3D.MathOps`](https://github.com/ara3d/Math3D/blob/master/MathOps.cs) and as static extension functions for `float`, `double`, `Vector2`,`Vector3`, `Vector4`, `DVector2`,`DVector3`, and `DVector4`.
 This provides a convenient fluent syntax on all variables, making the Ara3D.Math3D API easily discoverable using auto-complete.